elizabethn1/ml-ai-personal-learning/simple_linear_regression_in_python/README.md

-This folder contains notebooks and data relate to simple linear regression in Python.
+This folder contains notebooks and data related to simple linear regression in Python.